-It is not uncommon to suffer hair loss associated with pregnancy, in fact it affects 40 to 50 per cent of postpartum women.
+It is not uncommon to suffer hair loss following child birth, in fact it affects 40 to 50 per cent of post-partum women.

 Hair goes through a number of phases during its life cycle; the growth phase, the resting phase and the shedding phase.
 During pregnancy the increase in estrogen levels keeps hair in the growth phase for longer and most women love the new thicker hair they experience while they are pregnant.